UniversalViewer/universalviewer/manual/EXECUTION.md

 The relevant Extension class is dynamically imported and instantiated.

+## Config loading & localisation

+After the extension is created, `_loadAndApplyConfigToExtension()` is called.

+This first calls the extension's `loadConfig()`function which then calls `translateLocale()` to load the relevant locale file from `src/locales` and replace translation markers with the correct language strings in the extension's [default config](#extension-default-config).

+This config is then returned to the Content Handler which then passes it to `configure()` which resolves any configs passed externally via the "**configure**" event and merges them with config, overwriting any existing values.

+Finally, in `_createExtension()`:
+- the `IIIFContentHandler` is assigned as the extension's `extensionHost`,
+- the `data` variable that now contains the full config is set in the extension, accessible via `this.data.config.options|modules`,
+- the Manifesto `Helper` object is set as `helper` in the extension,
+- the extension's `create()` function is called

 ## 4.1 YouTubeContentHandler

 TODO: Any differences between this and IIIFContentHandler apart from the obvious (manifest)